DavidLovitz/SmallProjects/README.md

 (read more here: http://mathworld.wolfram.com/Cardioid.html)

 ##cubicBezier.html
 Click to add four points anywhere in the screen.
-A cubic bezier curve is then fit to the four points https://en.wikipedia.org/wiki/B%C3%A9zier_curve written in javascript/html
+A cubic bezier curve is then fit to the four points (written in javascript/html)
+More info:
+https://en.wikipedia.org/wiki/B%C3%A9zier_curve

 ##Mandelbrot.html
 Draws the mandelbrot set using javascript/html